Now is probably the best time to be a woman.

 - Funmi Le Moign – Head, Wakanow UK

 Funmi is a seasoned business manager with a wealth of multi-country and cross-cultural experience in leading diverse teams to achieve organizational goals.
-She has a broad based background across industry sectors including Travel & Tourism, Hospitality, Retail Management and Consumer Marketing.
+She has a broad-based background across industry sectors including Travel & Tourism, Hospitality, Retail Management and Consumer Marketing.
 She is very thorough with a burning passion for achieving results.

-Funmi holds a Bachelor of Science degree in Biochemistry from the University of Ibadan, a post graduate diploma in Advertising and an Executive Certificate in Management from Kingston University UK, in addition to being a recipient of various executive management programs certifications.
+Funmi holds a Bachelor of Science degree in Biochemistry from the University of Ibadan, a post-graduate diploma in Advertising and an Executive Certificate in Management from Kingston University UK, in addition to being a recipient of various executive management programs certifications.

 Prior to joining Wakanow, Funmi has held various positions such as Group Head (Prima Garnet Ogilvy), Retail Brand Manager (Vodacom/VMobile), Senior Consultant (Amberfield Limited UK), Marketing Manager (Lancelot Wines) and Marketing Director respectively.
-In 2012, as a member of the NHC steering group for the Nigerian contingent to the London 2012 Olympic Game, Funmi was appointed chair of the welfare committee that rallied huge UK support for the athletes, artistes and officials attending the Games.
+In 2012, as a member of the NHC steering group for the Nigerian contingent to the London 2012 Olympic Game, Funmi was appointed the chairperson of the welfare committee that rallied huge UK support for the athletes, artistes and officials attending the Games.

 - Yvonne Onobode – Head, Legal & Compliance